Save Money (And Help The Environment) By Using The Right Settings On Your Thermostat

 Although you can certainly make adjustments to your home's temperature by manually adjusting the thermostat, it's not the best way.
 If you get busy and forget, your air conditioner will pump out cool air all day when no one is home, or stay on all night when it's not necessary.
 A programmable, or smart thermostat, allows you to choose the time of day for each adjustment and many also allow for remote adjustments through an app.

 Time of day adjustments to your thermostat will not only keep you and your family cooler and more comfortable but also offer some other key benefits.

 Experts agree that controlling your thermostat is a fantastic way to save energy and reduce your energy bills in the summer months.
 A simple adjustment of between 7°-10°F for 8 hours a day from your unit's normal setting can actually save you as much as 10% annually on your heating and cooling bills.
 You'll see less fluctuation between your monthly bills as well so you can keep your budget under control, no matter the weather.

 Every time you turn on your air conditioner, consider the impact it has on the natural environment around you.
 Fossil fuels must be burnt in order to produce the electricity required to run your unit.
 In turn, emissions such as carbon dioxide are released into the atmosphere, contributing to global warming and other environmental issues.
 Only using the AC when necessary and minding the temperature help mitigate these problems.

 Stay Comfortable Year-Round

 Your air conditioner is an essential part of your Florida home and you can get the most out of it by learning how to control your thermostat properly.
-If you want to learn more about how to adjust your thermostat, or if you have any other questions or concerns about your air conditioning, contact us at American Air Cares.
+If you want to learn more about how to adjust your thermostat, or if you have any other questions or concerns about air conditioning service in Port St. Lucie, contact us at American Air Cares.
 Our friendly staff and professional technicians will be happy to assist you in any way that they can.